 - ✓ Medical Appointment

-- ✔ Court
+- ✓ Court

 - ✔ Counseling Appointment

 - ✔ Bad Road Conditions

-- ✔ Administrative Discretion
+- ✓ Administrative Discretion

-- A student shall be considered tardy if she/he comes to class after 8:00 a.m.
+- A student shall be considered tardy if he/she comes to class after 8:00 a.m.

-- ◆ A student shall be considered in attendance for half of a day if they complete a full school day.
+- A student shall be considered in attendance for a full school day if they complete half of a day.

-- A student shall be considered to have perfect attendance if she/he has no tardiness and no absences.
+- A student shall be considered to have perfect attendance if he/she has no tardiness and no absences.

-- High School Students may lose credit for ten (10) Days of unexcused absences in a semester.
-Elementary students may be retained for twenty days (20 unexcused absences in a year.
+- High School Students may lose credit for ten (10) days of unexcused absences in a semester.
+Elementary students may be retained for twenty (20) days of unexcused absences in a year.

-EXCELLENT ATTENDANCE RECOGNITION
+M. EXCELLENT ATTENDANCE RECOGNITION